 What we miss about Office Work Interior Design

 We do not know when life is going to return to normal, but we do know that if it ever does it will not be the same.
-A large majority of companies have adapted to this new work life reality, because home office reduces the need of physical space at company headquarters.
+A large majority of companies have adapted to this new work-life reality because the home office reduces the need for physical space at company headquarters.
 However, despite the pandemic’s byproduct of commodity, we do miss having an interior specifically designed as a workplace and that is precisely what I am here to talk to you about.

 An Interior Design Proposal to Combat the Issue